Planning to remove a tree?

 Dead or diseased trees:

-- Please consult with a licensed arborist to confirm that a tree is diseased or dead before removing it.
+- Please consult with a tree expert to confirm that a tree is diseased or dead before removing it.

 - Generally, a tree is dead when it has lost the ability to bear leaves.